hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Now reviewing is going to get harder, so I have to come up with some kind of search strategy.
 Biggest issue is going to be getting the full-text of thousands of papers.

-What are my aims? to provide   benchmark of how RepGrid has been opertionalised in educaiton, preferably higher education.
-This is a descriptive endeavour, with more depth and synthesis of those studies found in HE in my complete Litratur Revie.
+What are my aims? to provide   benchmark of how RepGrid has been operationalised in education, preferably higher education.
+This is a descriptive endeavour, with more depth and synthesis of those studies found in HE in my complete Literature Revie.

 OK.
 Next run is A+ Education.
 What's your plan?
 No point bringing into 2020 without th PDFS.
 Realise I also need to add the multiple software packages & webpages at some point.